abrotman/related-domains-by-dns/rdbd-newrrs.md

 The trailing "." representing the DNS root MUST NOT be included in the to-be-signed data, so a relating-domain value above might be "example.com" but "example.com."
-MUST NOT be used here.
+MUST NOT be used as input to signing.

 A linefeed MUST be included after the "sig-alg" value in the last line.

 [[Presentation syntax and to-be-signed details are very liable to change.]]

-See the examples in the Appendix for details.
+See the examples in the Appendix for further details.

 # Directionality and Cardinality